NISHKA-PIXEL/project1/README.md

-# 🧮 Simple Calculator with User History
+# 🧮Calculator with User History

 An elegant, command-line Python calculator that implements a smart expression parser with a persistent JSON-based history log.